 The color of a bird’s plumage is critical for many reasons.
 Birders frequently use color and markings to identify a bird, and birds have excellent color vision that helps them select a mate or repel an intruder.
 Brighter plumage often signals strength and good health, and many birds complete annual molts prior to the breeding season to refresh their colors in the hopes of attracting the most desirable mate.

 Of all colors, red is one of the most vibrant and easily seen shades, and there are many beautiful red birds throughout the world.
 The species represented here are the reddest, most colorful birds on the globe, and each one would be a colorful addition to any birder’s life list.

 The northern cardinal is one of the most familiar red songbirds in North America, so familiar that it has been honored as the state bird of seven states.
 Male northern cardinals are brilliantly red all over with a contrasting black facial mask, and even the bill is red.
 Females are dull brown but show a distinct red tinge or wash over their plumage, particularly on the head, tail, and wings.
 These birds are particularly well known for their color because they do not turn a duller shade in different seasons.
-The bright red of a northern cardinal is often a welcome site in winter backyards throughout the eastern, central, and southeastern United States, as well as eastern Mexico.Continue to 2 of 12 below.
+The bright red of a northern cardinal is often a welcome sight in winter backyards throughout the eastern, central, and southeastern United States, as well as eastern Mexico.Continue to 2 of 12 below.

 02 of 12